facelessuser/PyMdown/README.md

 # PyMdown
 PyMdown is CLI tool to convert or even batch convert markdown files to HTML.
-It can also generate HTML previews of markdown and auto-open them in a webbrowser.
-It can also accept a file stream.
+PyMdown has a number of extensions written specifically for it found at this separate repository: [pymdown-extensions](https://github.com/facelessuser/pymdown-extensions).
+PyMdown can also generate HTML previews of markdown and auto-open them in a webbrowser.

 # Status
 This is in a **Beta** state.
 Because of the **Beta** state, things are in flux and are subject to change without warning.